njfox/pwnvm-arch/README.md

 # pwnvm - Arch Linux Edition
 A modified version of [OpenToAll's pwnvm](https://github.com/OpenToAllCTF/pwnvm) based on Arch Linux. pwnvm is a ready-to-go VM you can use to work on most pwn/reversing challenges in CTFs with little-to-no additional setup.

+**Note:** Docker is now supported!
+Skip to [Docker Instructions](#running-in-docker) to get started.
+If you're using vagrant and a traditional hypervisor like VirtualBox, continue reading the original instructions below.

 ## Installation
 1. Install a hypervisor.
 The following hypervisors are supported:
    * VirtualBox (default, recommended)